 Tourism hot spots such as Rome, Venice, Florence or Milan are generally safe bets and while the occasional theft may occur and pick pockets are a concern, their tourism machine is well-oiled.

 Our take: Italy continues to capture the imagination of solo female travelers with fantastic food, romance, love stories and incredible culture.
 Get an anti-theft bag and join our solo female travelers tours to Venice, Tuscany or Amalfi Coast for an unforgettable trip of a lifetime with like minded women who will become friends for life!

 The country is diverse and largely undiscovered outside of the two main cities of Tokyo and Kyoto.
 There are mountains, archipelagos, incredible food, rich heritage and fascinating cultural elements that attract the most curious travelers.

 Women can wander the streets safely without any risk of harassment, theft or scam.
 Japanese people are kind and extremely polite and one always feels welcome as a tourist, despite the language barriers.

-On the flip side, Japan is one of the most expensive countries to travel to and around and while it is very well connected via high speed trains and flights, the subway in Tokyo is known for being a maze travelers get lost it.
+On the flip side, Japan is one of the most expensive countries to travel to and around and while it is very well connected via high speed trains and flights, the subway in Tokyo is known for being a maze travelers get lost in.

 These, and the guaranteed cultural shock that almost any traveler experiences, makes it a highly recommended destination for first time solo travelers but also one that isn’t as easy as other places on this list.